PromptPex: Automatic Test Generation for Language Model Prompts: Introduction

-\item \textbf{Systematic and Automated Test Generation for AI Model Prompts:} While prior work has focused on optimizing a prompt for a given model (e.g., ~\cite{prompt-opt-pryzant2023automatic}) and generating unit test cases for programs ~\cite{molina2024test, xue2024llm4fin, zhang2024exploring, bhatia2024unit}, our work is the first to focus on the specific problem of automated test generation for prompts and creating tests that allow a developer to understand the behavior of their prompt across multiple models.
+\mypara{Contributions} This paper makes the following contributions. \begin{enumerate} \item \textbf{Systematic and Automated Test Generation for AI Model Prompts:} Our work is the first to focus on the specific problem of automated test generation for prompts and creating tests that allow a developer to understand the behavior of their prompt across multiple models.
+Prior work has focused on prompt optimization for a model (e.g., ~\cite{prompt-opt-pryzant2023automatic}) and generating unit test cases for programs ~\cite{molina2024test, xue2024llm4fin, zhang2024exploring, bhatia2024unit}.

 \item \textbf{Specification Extraction from Prompts for Testing: } To generate effective tests, we define a new approach to extract an input specification and output rules that capture targeted properties of prompts.
-These generated artifacts can be used both in automatically generating tests and in helping the prompt developer test, refine, and migrate their prompts to new models.
+These generated artifacts can be used both to automatically generate tests and help the prompt developer test, refine, and migrate their prompts to new models.

 \item \textbf{Evaluation of Test Generation and Model Compliance with Specifications:} We measure the effectiveness of {\toolname} using a benchmark suite of {\numBenchmarks} benchmark prompts running the generated tests on {\numTestModels} diverse AI models.
-We compare with a sophisticated baseline LLM-based test generator and show that our approach extracting a specification from the input prompt results in tests that are more likely to cause non-compliant outputs across all the models tested.
+We compare with a sophisticated baseline LLM-based test generator and show that our approach extracting a specification from the input prompt results in tests that are more likely to cause non-compliant outputs across all the models tested. \end{enumerate}